K07H/AnimalHusbandry/README.md

 Copy the .mod file inside directory "__[...]/modapi/mods/GH/__".
 Then launch __ModAPI.exe__, select "AnimalHusbandry" in the left menu and click "Launch the game".

 ### If you don't have ModAPI yet:
-Go to [https://modapi.survivetheforest.net/game/GH/](https://modapi.survivetheforest.net/game/GH/), check "AnimalHusbandry" from the mods list and hit "Download".
+Go to [https://modapi.survivetheforest.net/game/GH/](https://modapi.survivetheforest.net/game/GH/), check "Animal Husbandry" from the mods list and hit "Download".
 Then extract the archive, launch __ModAPI.exe__, select "AnimalHusbandry" in the left menu and click "Launch the game".

 ----